A. God’s covenant and instructions to Noah.

 And Noah began to be a farmer, and he planted a vineyard.
 Then he drank of the wine and was drunk, and became uncovered in his tent.
 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brothers outside.
 But Shem and Japheth took a garment, laid it on both their shoulders, and went backward and covered the nakedness of their father.
 Their faces were turned away, and they did not see their father’s nakedness.

-a.
+b.
 He drank of the wine and was drunk: This is the first mention of drunkenness in the Bible.
-Some thinkl it was only after the flood that man made (or was able to make) intoxicating drink.
+Some think it was only after the flood that man made (or was able to make) intoxicating drink.

 ii.
 It also shows the foolishness of those who claim God’s desire is to make people “drunk in the spirit” through the work of a “Holy Ghost Bartender.”
-When Ephesians 5:18 says, And do not be drunk with wine, in which is dissipation; but be filled with the Spirit, it contrasts the work of the Spirit with the effects of drunkenness.
+When Ephesians 5:18 says, do not be drunk with wine, in which is dissipation; but be filled with the Spirit, it makes a contrast of the work of the Spirit with the effects of drunkenness.

-b.
+c.
 And became uncovered in his tent: It may be Noah was abused sexually by one of his sons or relatives.
-The phrase became uncovered and the idea of nakedness are sometimes associated with sexual relations (Leviticus 18:6-20).
+The phrase became uncovered and the idea of nakedness is sometimes associated with sexual relations (Leviticus 18:6-20).

 i.
 This is repulsive, but not terribly surprising.
 Many people who get drunk become victims of abuse, sexual and otherwise.
-75% of the men and 55% of the women involved in date-rape situations were drinking or taking drugs just before the attack.
-The FBI says 50% of all rapes involve alcohol.
+A large majority of the men and women involved in date-rape situations were drinking or taking drugs just before the attack.
+According to some statistics, half of all rapes involve alcohol.

 ii.
 There are more costs to drunkenness.
-In the United States 100,000 people die each year in alcohol-related deaths, while alcohol abuse costs the nation hundreds of billions of dollars each year.
-Still, the average American television viewer sees 90,000 incidents of drinking on television by age 21 and 100,000 beer commercials by age 18.
+In the 1990s it was recorded that in the United States 100,000 people died each year in alcohol-related deaths, while alcohol abuse cost the nation hundreds of billions of dollars each year.

 i.
 Literally, the ancient Hebrew says that Ham “told with delight” what he saw in his father’s tent.
-He determined to mock his father and underminine his authority as a man of God.
+He determined to mock his father and was undermining his authority as a man of God.